making360/making360/README.md

 Contributors resources
 =============================

 To quickly contribute to this open source guide, create a <a href="https://github.com/join">github account</a> and select the chapter you would like to edit.
 For example: making360 > latex > problems-of-stitching > <a href="https://github.com/making360/making360/blob/master/latex/chapters/problems-of-stitching/dailies-quickstitch.tex">dailies-quickstitch.tex</a>.
 Select "Edit this file" and start editing.
 Select preview changes to visually confirm your changes before committing them.
-Below the preview changes, name your commit with just couple words, and <b>create a NEW BRANCH</b> before proposing the file change.
+Below the preview changes, name your commit with just a couple words, and <b>create a NEW BRANCH</b> before proposing the file change.
 Do NOT commit to the master branch.

-For advanced contributors who would like to join us in improving the knowledge shared in this guide, it's not required to know LaTex nor how to code.
-You will only need to download these recommended tools and watch the video to show you how to set it up on Mac.
+For advanced contributors who would like to join us in growing the knowledge shared in this guide, it's not required to know LaTex or how to code.
+You will only need to download these recommended tools and watch the video to show you how to set up on Mac.

 Watch the Video: <a href="http://bit.ly/1NIGW3q">How to Setup LaTex/Github + Compile making360</a>